 Pumpkin seeds are a healthy food that you can include in your daily routine or diet to reap the most benefits.
-The question now is, how much pumpkin seeds should you consume daily?
+The question now is, how many pumpkin seeds should you consume daily?

 The average individual should consume about 30 grams per day.
 Anything above that can lead to adverse effects.

 Magnesium is abundantly present in pumpkin seeds.
-As per studies, magnesium is beneficial for bone health and its functions.
-Its consumption increases mineral density inside bones.
-It reduces the chances of bone fractures and osteoporosis.
-The lesser the mineral density, the weaker the bone gets.
-The risk of weakened bones increases with age.
-Therefore, older people’s consumption of pumpkin seeds is suitable for their bone health.
+As per studies, magnesium is beneficial for bone health.
+Its consumption increases mineral density inside bones and reduces the chances of bone fractures and osteoporosis.

 Magnesium deficiency increases inflammation in the body.
 It further affects bones by harming the cartilage.
 The cartilage wears down, which increases friction between joints.
 It causes soreness and pain near joints.

-One hundred grams of pumpkin seeds has around 262 mg of magnesium.
-This much magnesium is sufficient to meet 65%of your daily magnesium needs.
+One hundred grams of pumpkin seeds has around 262 mg of magnesium which is sufficient to meet 65%of your daily magnesium needs.

 Pumpkin seeds are a good source of protein and fibre.
-They give the feeling of being full for long and consequently make us eat less and consume fewer calories.
-As a result, it further aids in the weight loss process.
-Additionally, a high fibre rich diet adds bulk to the bowel produced by the body.
-Therefore, it results in a better bowel movement.
+They are satiating and consequently make us eat less and consume fewer calories.
+As a result, it aids in the weight loss process.

-Furthermore, it improves the excretory system and helps the body eliminate unwanted materials and toxins.
-Moreover, The seeds are rich in critical fatty acids, which aids in the maintenance of healthy blood vessels while reducing harmful cholesterol present in the blood.
+The fibre in pumpkin seeds improves the excretory system and helps the body eliminate unwanted materials and toxins.
+Moreover, The seeds are rich in critical fatty acids, which aid in the maintenance of healthy blood vessels while reducing harmful cholesterol present in the blood.

 Pumpkin seeds are crisp and tasty, and you can add them to any salad.
 Sprinkle some pumpkin seeds on a simple green salad or a chicken salad.
-It adds just the right amount of crunch and increases the dish’s nutritional value.
-Play around with pumpkin seeds in salads and keep varying the vegetables and proteins to get a healthy filler that will keep you satiated for long.
+It adds just the right amount of crunch and increases the dish’s nutritional value exponentially.
+Play around with pumpkin seeds in salads and keep varying the vegetables and proteins to get a healthy filler that will keep you satiated.

 Roasted pumpkin seeds are a tasty snack.
 It is an excellent choice when you’re hungry in between meals.
 Pumpkin seeds are appetite suppressants and significantly lessen hunger pangs.
-You may find it intriguing that one can consume pumpkin seeds as a snack, even on a diet.
+One can consume pumpkin seeds as a snack, even on a diet.
 It’s a low-calorie, fat-free snack for those who want to lose weight.

 Including pumpkin seeds in your baking recipe is one of the best ways to consume them.
-Moreover, it’s a delectable way to prepare these seeds.
 You can use pumpkin seeds in various healthy baking recipes to add flavour and crunch, elevating the taste of your food.